 The cell organelles includes membranous as well as non- membranous bound organelles.
 There are different types of organelles present inside the cell, these may be classified into three categories on the basis of the presence or absence of a membrane.

-Cell organelles without membrane: These are cell walls, ribosomes, cytoplasm.
+Cell organelles without membrane: These are cell walls, ribosomes, and cytoplasm.
 These organelles are present in both prokaryotic and eukaryotic cells.

 Double membranous cell organelles: These include mitochondria, nucleus, and chloroplast. present only in the eukaryotic cells.

 The plasma membrane is made up of proteins and lipids.
-It is a living membrane, outermost covering in animal cells but inner to the cell wall in the plant cell.
+It is a living membrane, the outermost covering in animal cells but inner to the cell wall in the plant cell.

-Several models of Plasma membrane were proposed regarding the arrangement of proteins and lipids by many biologists but The fluid mosaic model is widely accepted.
+Several models of Plasma membranes were proposed regarding the arrangement of proteins and lipids by many biologists but The fluid mosaic model is widely accepted.
 The fluid mosaic model proposed by Singer and Nicholson (1972)

 According to Fluid Mosaic Model